thunderbird/send-suite/README.md

 ```

 3. Start a new debugging session.
 This will open a new chrome window that is connected to your VSCode session.
 Now you can add breakpoints and do all sorts of magic.

+## Testing

+### E2E testing

+### Setting up

+1. Run `pnpm dev`
+2. Run `pnpm test:e2e`

+This will open the test suite in headed mode so you can log into your moz account.

+After you successfully logged in.
+Make sure you click `My Files` on the sidebar to finish saving your state.
+This should close the test window.

+Afterwards you'll see a new file inside the `data` folder.
+It should be called `lockbox` + `timestamp`.json`

+3. Copy the contents of this new file into `data/lockboxstate.json`.
+Don't worry, this file or the other data files are git ignored.

+4) Run the tests again and see it fly!

+**Important note**: You probably have to log back in after a day or so.
+That's just how the app works.
+Make sure you copy the new data to the `data/lockboxstate.json` file so you don't have to manually log in again on every run.